 Welcome to today's edition of the Rush 24-7 podcast.

-Well Obama's really, really ticked off, folks.
+Al Obama's really, really ticked off, folks.

-Still pontificating about it, still going on about it.
+He's still pontificating about it, still going on about it.

-And frankly, I don't expect it to stop him.
+Frankly, I don't expect it to stop him.

-Who's gonna make him stop?
+Who's going to make him stop?

 Okay, we have had a decision with the Supreme Court, a tie decision in Obama's immigration case, which means the lower course ruling holds, which means there's a stay, in effect, a freeze on Obama's executive amnesty program.